-Safer Streets Littleton: Quick-Build and Pilot Projects
+Safer Streets Littleton: Pilot Projects

 The City of Littleton is committed to making our streets safer for everyone—whether you walk, bike, roll, or drive.
-As part of our Safer Streets Littleton initiative, we’re installing pilot and quick-build projects to improve safety and mobility in neighborhoods like yours.
+As part of Safer Streets Littleton and the Neighborhood Traffic Calming Program, the city installs pilot projects to improve safety and mobility in neighborhoods like yours.
+This webpage will be regularly updated with the latest pilot project details.

 Why are these changes coming to your community?